 Except for the presence of an Emperor this same situation exists today.
-In contrast to the Pope, the Patriarchate or the Archbishop does not have any dogmatic or doctrinal authority over any other bishop or Metropolitan for any issue not covered in the synodal decisions but acts only in an advisory capacity.
-Today the Holy Synod is permanent and consists of twelve (12)
+In contrast to the Pope, the Patriarchate or the Archbishop does not have any dogmatic, doctrinal or ecclesiastical authority over any other Metropolitan for any issue not covered in the synodal decisions but acts only in an advisory capacity.
+Today the Holy Synod is permanent and consists of